 After leaving Capitoline Hill, turn left and walk to the main street – Via dei Fori Imperiali and in the direction of the Colosseum.
 This road is like a museum in itself – with the Roman Forum on your right, the Forum of Augustus and other historic places on your left, and impressive statues of Roman emperors around you.

-There are several options for the Colosseum.
-Most people just get a regular ticket and visit on their own, but you should also know that there is a slightly more expensive ticket that includes Arena Floor.
+Good to know: There are several options for the Colosseum.
+Most people just get a regular ticket and visit on their own (usually missing a lot!).
+First, you may want to know that there is also a ticket that includes an entry to the Gladiator Arena Floor.
 In addition, I recommend visiting the underground level as well.
-And for that, you need a guided tour.
+And for that, you need a guided tour!

-I’ll spare you all the details about all the ticket and tour options and to keep things short, just say that after lots of research, we booked a tour like this that includes Colosseum (all levels), Palatine Hill, and Forum Romanum.
+My recommendation: I’ll spare you more details about all the ticket and tour options.
+To keep things short, let’s just say that after lots of research, we booked this tour that includes all levels at the Colosseum, Palatine Hill, and Forum Romanum.
 It was absolutely worth it and I highly recommend it.

 Going with a tour, we didn’t have to stress about where exactly to go, which line to stand in (we actually skipped most of the lines except the security check), or where exactly to go once we were inside the Colosseum.